 CWE[7]: 226.
 Sensitive Information Uncleared Before Release

-CERT C guidelines[37]: MEM03-C
+CERT C Secure Coding Standard [37]: MEM03-C

 Mechanism of failure

 This typically involves memory in which the new data occupies less memory than the old data, which leaves portions of the old data still available (memory disclosure).
 However, equivalent errors can occur in other situations where the length of data is variable but the associated data structure is not.
 This can overlap with cryptographic errors and cross-boundary cleansing information leaks.